User Guide (Latest)

 Entire App Report

-The first part of the detailed report is saved as rapids_4_spark_qualification_output.csv.
+The file is saved as rapids_4_spark_qualification_output.csv.
 The apps are processed and ranked by the Estimated GPU Speed-up.
 In addition to the fields listed in the “Report Summary”, it shows all the app fields.
 The duration(s) are reported are in milliseconds.

 Per SQL Report